 Frieze Foundation is a non-profit organisation established in 2003 and is responsible for the curated programme at Frieze Art Fair, comprising artist commissions, talks, films, music and education.

 Frieze Foundation is funded by the European Commission’s Culture 2007 programme and Arts Council England.

 How is Frieze Projects funded?

-The foundation has received funding from a number of sources including grant bodies such as the European Union’s Culture 2000 programme and Arts Council, England; Australia Council for the Arts; Frame Finland; Institut Français; Austrian Cultural Forum.
-Specific areas also receive sponsorship, for example Cartier sponsored Frieze Projects from 2005–2010 and the Emdash Foundation are now supporters.
+The Foundation receives funding from a number of sources including grant bodies such as the Arts Council, England; Australia Council for the Arts; Frame Finland; Institut Français; Austrian Cultural Forum.
+Specific areas also receive sponsorship – for example, Cartier sponsored Frieze Projects from 2005–2010 and the Emdash Foundation are current supporters.

 Who runs the curatorial programme at the fair?

 Frieze Projects is curated by Nicola Lees.
 It was curated previously by Sarah McCrory, from 2010 to 2012, Neville Wakefield, from 2007 to 2009, and Polly Staple, from 2003 to 2006.